L-Novelli/CaC2023/README.md

 </a><a href="https://www.linkedin.com/in/romina-antagli-8690b4a/"><img align="center" width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" /> </a>
 </a><a href="https://github.com/RominaAnta"><img align="center" width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original.svg" /> </a>

+- Developed the home page using JavaScript, HTML and CSS with an integration of iFrames
 - Contributed with the team in tweaks and debuging

   </details>